-Information in this record refers to the use of technetium Tc 99m mebrofenin as a diagnostic agent.
-No information is available on the use of technetium Tc 99m mebrofenin during breastfeeding .
+Information in this record refers to the use of technetium Tc 99m pyrophosphate (Tc 99m PYP) as a diagnostic agent.
 A US Nuclear Regulatory Commission subcommittee has recommended that nursing be discontinued for 24 hours after administration of all technetium Tc 99m diagnostic products to simplify guidance recommendations, although this time interval may be longer than necessary.[1]
-Some experts recommend nursing the infant just before administration of the radiopharmaceutical and interrupting breastfeeding for 4 to 12 hours after the dose, then expressing the milk completely once and discarding it.
-If the mother has expressed and saved milk prior to the examination, she can feed it to the infant during the period of nursing interruption.[2-4] Mothers need not refrain from close contact with their infants after usual clinical doses.[1]
+However, some experts recommend nursing the infant just before administration of the radiopharmaceutical and interrupting breastfeeding for 3 to 6 hours after the dose, then expressing the milk completely once and discarding it or store it for at least 60 hours (10 half-lives) before giving it to the infant.
+If the mother has expressed and saved milk prior to the examination, she can feed it to the infant during the period of nursing interruption.[2-4]